adityatv-lab/aditya-portfolio/README.md

 Welcome to my personal developer portfolio! 🚀
 I'm **Aditya TV**, a passionate and creative developer with a strong interest in **AI, Machine Learning, and Full-Stack Development**.
-This portfolio is a digital reflection of my journey, skills, projects, and growth as a Computer Science student and developer.
+This portfolio is a digital reflection of my journey, skills, and projects.

 ---